information

 Environmental Services is constructing a project in the South Portland and South Burlingame neighborhoods that will repair approximately 7,108 linear feet of aging public sewer pipes, that are on average 90 years old.
 This will help protect public health and the Willamette River Watershed.

-Environmental Services is starting construction on a project to install a sanitary lift station and 32 feet of sewer pipe on S Terwilliger Boulevard just north of S Northgate Avenue.
+Environmental Services will begin construction in early 2026 on a project to install a sanitary lift station and 32 feet of sewer pipe on S Terwilliger Boulevard just north of S Northgate Avenue.
 Unstable ground conditions pose a risk of the pipe failing.
 This project will address this.

 Carolina Trunk Sewer Project